vapinedo/Javascript-Jasmine-Simple-Calculator/README.md

 ```
     @params
     first: test or spec name ( string )
-    seconnd: callback ( ) to write expectation or expectations
+    seconnd: ( function ) to write expectation or expectations

   it("should subtract number from the total", () => {});